KamatchiKarthi/Job-Portal-backend/README.md

-Perfect!
-Based on the backend routes and controllers you shared, here’s a **comprehensive README** for your Job Portal backend project:

----

 # Job Portal Backend

 This is the backend for the **Job Portal** application.
 It provides RESTful APIs for user authentication, job management, applications, company profiles, and file uploads.
 Built with **Node.js**, **Express**, and **MongoDB**.